asterinas/asterinas/docs/src/kernel/advanced-instructions.md

 make gdb_server
 ```

-The server will listen at the default address specified in `Makefile`, i.e., a local TCP port `:1234`.
-Change the address in `Makefile` for your convenience,
-and check `cargo osdk run -h` for more details about the address.

 Two options are provided to interact with the debug server.

 - A GDB client: start a GDB client in another terminal.